• Skip to primary navigation

 For cold green tea latte

-• Repeat all the above steps but use cold milk and add ice cubes if you wish.
+• Repeat all the above steps but use do not heat the milk.
+(Use cold milk.)
+Froth the milk before adding the honey and matcha tea.
+Add ice cubes if you wish.

 Notes